ramos-steve/ramos-steve.github.io/_pages/about.md

 ---
 <h1 class="page-title-name">Steve Ramos</h1>

 Welcome to my website!
-I am Steve Ramos, a 7th-year Ph.D. candidate in the Department of Economics at U.C.
+I am Steve Ramos, a Ph.D. candidate in the Department of Economics at U.C.
 Berkeley.
-My research interests are labor economics, public economics, the economics of education, and household finance.
+My research interests are public economics, the economics of education, labor economics, and household finance.

 Prior to starting my Ph.D., I worked as a Research Assistant in the Consumer Finance Section at the Federal Reserve Board of Governors.
 I received a B.A. in Mathematics and a B.S. in Business Economics from Miami University in 2017.